benbowes/Angular-Vimeo-API-Directive/README.md

 # Angular-Vimeo-API-Directive
-An Angular Vimeo Directive that utilises the Froogaloop API
+An Angular Directive that utilises the Vimeo Froogaloop API

+This serves as an example of how you can use the API with Angular